-Compiling my letter of the week book lists is one of my favorite things that I do at The Measured Mom.
+Compiling my book lists is one of my favorite things that I do at The Measured Mom.
 My kids are always excited when I order piles of books from the library so we can read them and find our favorites.
 Finding letter Y books was a challenge, but we found a small set of books I’m sure you’ll enjoy!

 Extra Yarn, by Mac Barnett